§ 501 Use of public road or bridge by railway.

 (b) The Department of Transportation may treat any nonofficial signs placed on utility poles at any location within the State’s rights-of-way as artificial obstructions within the clear zone, subject to immediate removal and other enforcement action under §§ 525 through 527 of this title, upon confirmation that the utility company had not previously authorized the placement of such signs.

-(a) The Department is authorized to maintain clear zones within the rights-of-way under its jurisdiction.
+(a) The Department is authorized to maintain clear zones within the rights-of-way under its jurisdiction in the unincorporated areas of the State.
 In maintaining these clear zones, the Department shall have the immediate authority to remove artificial obstructions placed therein, including, but not limited to, nonofficial signs, poles, mailboxes not placed in conformance with Departmental regulation, or other hazards to safe passage.
 In removing artificial obstructions, the Department shall attempt to determine the owner of the obstruction and provide written notice and an opportunity for the owner to recover the obstruction after its removal.
 The Department shall also have the immediate authority to remove or trim vegetation growing within these rights-of-way.

 (b) As used in this chapter, the term “clear zone” has the following meanings: